christophhart/hise_documentation/hise-modules/midi-processors/list/scriptprocessor.md

 - if a callback is deferred (= not running on the audio thread), the callback name will have a `(D)` suffix to indicate the threading state.

+Be aware that if no interface of your plugin is opened, deferred callbacks will not get executed, because for this case the UI rendering is deliberately bypassed to save up resources.

 ## `include` External Files